20 Cool Summer Activities In Korea: Korean Summer 2024

 Naengmyeon noodles from Korea

 Here are a couple of the best Korean dishes to enjoy in summertime.
 I’ll cover some other refreshing dishes later on, including the famous bingsu dessert.
+If you want to know more about why these are perfect for summer, or about Korea’s other delicious traditional dishes, then check out my guide to the traditional Korean dishes.

 Naengmyeon (Cold Noodles)